Please be aware of the following packaging requirements for sending samples to our laboratory:

 FOAL IGG – IgG tests for foals should ideally be submitted in a 10mL lithium heparin (GREEN) tube, although two smaller 4mL green tubes can be submitted instead if these are not available.
 This allows enough plasma for both the IgG and QIgG tests if required.

-Please note: ringworm cultures are now held for 4 days before a definite negative result is recorded.
+Please note: ringworm cultures are now held for 4 days before a definitive negative result is recorded.
 Direct microscopy is still available on the day of initial analysis.